metalbobinou/CREA-phd/README.md

 The thesis manuscript (in french) can be found here : [PhD Thesis](https://theses.hal.science/tel-03774087v1)

+The data generated with this version and for the manuscript can be found here : [CREA-PhD-Data](https://github.com/metalbobinou/CREA-phd-data)

 # Requirements
 Multiple languages were used because of the successive tests and explorations.